rowlesmr/diffract/CIFtoSTR/readme.txt

 You want to use ciftostr.pyz or ciftostr.exe, depending on your preference.

-PyCifRW and PySimpleGUI are required if you're using the plain python version.
+THe PyCifRW and PySimpleGUI dependencies are included in the pyz file.

 If the program is run with zero command line arguments, then a GUI is launched, otherwise it is command-line driven.